 Damage to Structures

 Damage by woodpeckers is easily identified by the pounding noise and excavated holes.
 Damage to buildings is a relatively infrequent problem nationwide, but may be widespread regionally or locally.
 Houses or buildings with wooden exteriors near wooded areas or in rural wooded settings most likely will suffer damage by pecking, though structures with synthetic siding also are damaged.
-Damage to a building typically involves only 1 or 2 birds, but it may involve up to 6 or 8 individuals during a season.
+Damage to a building typically involves only 1 or 2 birds, but may involve up to 6 or 8 individuals during a season.
 Most damage occurs from February through June, which corresponds with the breeding season and the period territories are established, and again in the fall during dispersal and establishment of territories.

 Woodpeckers can be destructive, particularly to vacation homes that are vacant during part of the year, because damage may go undetected for long periods of time.
 For the same reason, barns and other wooden outbuildings also may suffer severe damage.
 Damage to wooden buildings may take several forms.
 Holes may be drilled into wood siding, eaves, window frames, and trim boards.